odogwunonzy/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-There is not a script yet
+There is not a script yet this should be it bro